-(interpretation) If I had run for the second term, I would probably reach the grade 12 level while here.
-When I was first elected, I could barely speak any English.
+(interpretation) Mr. Speaker, if I had run for the second term, I would probably reach the grade 12 level while here.

+I could barely speak any English when I was first elected.

 Mr. Speaker, I would like to direct my question to the Minister of Health.